 Major citations are for more serious driving offenses.
 These infractions are not offenses that you will go to jail for.
 However, they do carry serious fines.
 This includes all offenses relating to coverage ranging from making a false statement on a claim and not having coverage.
-It can also involve such things as driving improperly in a school or construction zone.
+It can also involve such things as driving improperly in a school or construction zone or driving through a red light camera.
 The last group of major citations is for damaging property on the highway or failing to report an accident.

 The last category of citations is called serious or criminal offenses.
 These offenses are those that will generally require a court appearance.
 Serious offense may result in heavy fines, probation, or a jail sentence.
 Some serious offenses include such things as driving while impaired, dangerous driving, and vehicular manslaughter.
 In addition, they can include such things as fleeing the police, leaving the scene of an accident, and failing to obey the police.

 What Kind of Citations Affect Your Rates And Coverage?

 Each one of these three levels of citation carries different penalties from the government.
 They will also result in higher rates with some offenses potentially resulting in you not being able to get coverage from some insurers.
 A single minor citation may result in no penalty.
 However, a large number of minor citations may result in higher premiums.
 More serious offenses, such as criminal offenses, will almost always result in higher rates.

 Parking citations are one kind of citation that has no impact on rates.
 This is because they do not really have any effect on how safe a driver you are.
 However, there are some problems that can come from having parking citations.
 Parking citations can result in you not being able to renew your vehicle registration.
 This can result in you getting a ticket for driving without registration.

 Each kind of offense will result in demerits going onto your license with more serious offenses resulting in more demerits.
 Demerits are valid for a two year period with them resulting in various problems.
 This can result in you: